 Section 9.4.
 Partial Cash Settlement Due to Impossibility or Illegality.
 The Definitions provide for Cash Settlement of a portion of a Portfolio that may be undeliverable due to events outside the control of the Buyer or the Seller.
 Under the Long Form Confirmation, the inability of the Buyer to Deliver or of the Seller to accept Delivery of a portion of the Portfolio due to such conditions led to the termination of the relevant Credit Derivative Transaction with Loss applying as the payment measure.
 Under the Definitions, such occurrences give rise to partial cash settlement obligations rather than termination.
 The definition specifically provides that market conditions are not to be considered events beyond the control of the parties for this purpose.
 Market conditions would include a change in price of the relevant Deliverable Obligations and a lack of liquidity.
 The provision also expressly excludes failures to obtain relevant consents in relation to Loans.
 The inability to Deliver Loans due to a lack of consent is addressed by Sections 9.5, 9.6 and 9.7 of the Definitions, which are discussed below.

 The provisions of Section 9.4 apply automatically to all Credit Derivative Transactions to which Physical Settlement is specified as applicable.
-This should be contrasted with the Partial Cash Settlement of Assignable Loans or Consent Required Loans, Partial Cash Settlement of Assignable Loans and Partial Cash Settlement of Participations provisions which are optional and must be agreed to by the parties.
+This should be contrasted with the Partial Cash Settlement of Assignable Loans or Consent Required Loans, Partial Cash Settlement of Assignable Loans and Partial Cash Settlement of Participations provisions that are optional and must be agreed to by the parties.